 To be eligible for the Heart of Healthcare Program, applicants must meet the following criteria:

-1. Be a new incoming Bachelor of Science in Nursing (BSN) students at Chamberlain University in New Orleans.
+1. Be a new incoming Bachelor of Science in Nursing (BSN) student at Chamberlain University in New Orleans.

 2. Maintain good academic standing at Chamberlain University.